To empower and enable young people at scale we need to deeply understand the reality of their lives and respond to their needs.

 of young people say going to a youth club has helped them overcome the difficulties they face

-of young people named parents as people they feel they can trust and talk to
+of young people naming parents as people they feel they can trust and talk to

 of young people consider their teacher to be a trusted adult